Adding segments, restricted areas, and other objects

 The map offers the following:

-Left toolbar to create segments, restricted areas, and line objects, buildings, and cell, module, string, and table selectors.
+1. Left toolbar to create segments, restricted areas, and line objects or buildings.

-Right toolbar to change map layers (satellite by default), adjust zoom, parallel projection toggle switch, top view toggle, and sun’s path plot enable/disable button.
+2. Right toolbar to change map layers (satellite by default), adjust zoom, parallel projection toggle switch and top view switch.

-The sun’s path plot sliders allow users to view shadows cast by the tables and surrounding environment at different times and dates.
+3. The date/time sliders allow you to view shadows cast by the tables and surrounding environment at different times and dates.

 The drawing tools